iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 ## Structure of the cache directory

-The DVC cache is a
+The DVC cache is a hidden
 [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage)
-(by default in `.dvc/cache`), which adds a layer of indirection between code and data.
+(by default in `.dvc/cache`).
+It adds a layer of indirection between code and data.

-There are two ways in which the data is <abbr>cached</abbr>: As a single file (eg. `data.csv`), or as a directory.
+There are two ways in which the data is <abbr>cached</abbr>, depending on whether it's a single file, or a directory (which may contain multiple files).

+Note files are renamed, reorganized, and directory trees are flattened in the cache, which always has exactly one depth level with 2-character directories (based on hashes of the data contents, as explained next).

 ### Files